 For example, if your current company specializes in logistics management services, and you used to work as an independent consultant in that same field until you launched your new S-Corporation six months ago, you can discuss your personal contract experience as a consultant in the waiver request.
 You can explain to the SBA why you decided to upgrade from your independent consultant or sole proprietorship status, into a formal corporation, while emphasizing that you have worked in this industry a long time, where you have been continuously working with the same base of customers, thus already possess a successful track record in this field that will ensure the success of your company.

 Include any other evidence available to prove to the SBA that your company has a history of performing on time and within budget.

 The overall length of this section will vary depending upon how much contract experience your company possesses.

-In terms of personnel, describe your current staff members and the specific skills and abilities they bring to your company; attach resumes if you can.
+In terms of personnel, describe your current staff members and the specific skills and abilities they bring to your company, attaching resumes if you can.

-Describe your office or facility—even if you run a home-based business—and include the positive attributes of your facilities, such as low overhead expenses or geographic proximity to your clients.
+Describe your office or facility, even if you run a home-based business.
+Include the positive attributes of your facilities, such as low overhead expenses or geographic proximity to your clients.

-Discuss the impact of scaling up your operations on your overhead, profit margins, cash flow, and other factors.
+Discuss the impact of scaling up your operations on your overhead, profit margins, cash flow and other factors.
 If you operate a home-based business, explain how and when you expect your incoming contract revenue to make it viable for you to upgrade to a leased or owned office space that can house more employees.
-Describe the availability of qualified personnel and other resources in your geographic area—is everything you need located nearby, or will you need to go further afield to attract the required personnel and purchase specialized equipment?
+Describe the availability of qualified personnel and other resources in your geographic area.
+Is everything you need located nearby, or will you need to go further to attract the required personnel and purchase specialized equipment?